Open-Attestation/documentation-website/website/docs/lib-section/remote-files/decentralized-renderer-react-components.md

 ### From frame to host actions

-The following list of actions are made for iframe to communicate to the host (and thus must be handled by application embedding the iframe):
+The following shows a list of actions made for the iframe to communicate to the host (and thus must be handled by the application which embeds the iframe):

-- provide the full content height of the iframe so that the host can adapt the automatically the size of the embedded iframe.
+- Provide the full content height of the iframe, so that the host can adapt automatically to the embedded iframe size.
-  - type: "UPDATE_HEIGHT"
+  - type: `UPDATE_HEIGHT`
   - payload: (mandatory) full content height of the iframe

+  The following is a code example:

 ```javascript
 const action = {